Apostolique/Vyne-Language/README.md

 ```
 {
-    //This gets executed.
+    // This gets executed.
 }
 else {
-    //This never gets executed.
+    // This never gets executed.
 }
 ```